7 Building Blocks of AI Agent Design, Learned from Opencode Docs

 AGENTS.md is a file format that provides project-specific context and constraints to an agent.
 Think of it as a README written for AI instead of humans.

-- It contains directives like “never modify code without tests” or “follow this folder structure”
+It contains directives like “never modify code without tests” or “follow this folder structure.”
+The AGENTS.md standard has already been adopted by over 60,000 open-source projects.
+Rules shape the agent’s decision-making without changing its underlying model.

 Without rules, an agent applies its general training to your specific project.
 With rules, it applies your project’s conventions, constraints, and preferences.
-The difference is substantial.
+The difference in output quality is substantial, and the rules file itself is cheap to maintain.

 Agents (Sub-agents): Divide and Conquer